tfpf/graph-plot/README.md

 Horizontal and vertical limits can be defined.
 For trigonometric plots, you can have grid lines drawn at multiples of pi.
 Grid spacing can be customised, too.

+# Requirements
+* Matplotlib
+* NumPy

+You also must have some basic knowledge about these two modules.

 # Usage
+Read 'customplot\_example.pdf' for instructions.

-Change the `savefig.directory` Matplotlib RC parameter (it's somewhere at the top in the file `customplot.py`) or remove that line altogether.
+You may want to change the `savefig.directory` Matplotlib RC parameter (it's somewhere at the top in the file `customplot.py`) or remove that line altogether.
+(If you don't do this, it won't really cause any problems.)

 Then run the program using `python3 customplot.py` or whatever python command you are using.

-Some basic knowledge of Matplotlib and Pyplot may be required.